flyntwp/flynt/docs/faq/readme.md

 # Frequently Asked Questions (FAQ)

+# What's Timber?
+Timber combines the simple readability of the [Twig template engine](http://twig.sensiolabs.org/), and combines it with an object oriented, consistent approach to Wordpress posts, images, terms, users and more.

+To find out more about Timber's functionality, we strongly recommend reading through the [official Timber documentation](https://www.upstatement.com/timber/).

 ## Do I have to use Timber and Twig?

 No, this is just our personal recommendation.
 You can easily change this with the `renderComponent` filter.
 [Learn how here](../theme-development/changing-templating-language.md).